tgtakaoka/asmx/README.txt

      FCC 9,TEXT;comm     <- this is 9 bytes "TEXT;comm"
      FCC 9,TEXT;comment  <- this is 9 bytes "TEXT;comm", then an error from "ent"

-ALIGN

-  This ensures that the next instruction or data will be located on a power-of-two boundary.
-The parameter must be a power of two (2, 4, 8, 16, etc.)

 END

   This marks the end of code.
 After the END statement, all input is